SmartDataAnalytics/SML-Bench/learningsystems/golem/README.md

 http://www.doc.ic.ac.uk/~shm/Software/golem/src.tar.gz .
 Since the code did not compile on our systems we recommend using the binary executable `golem` which can also be directly downloaded at http://www.doc.ic.ac.uk/~shm/Software/golem/src/golem .
 The `golem` executable then needs to be moved to `SML-Bench/learningsystems/golem/` to be found by the provided `run` script.

+The provided `validate` script for Golem (doing the validation of the learned hypotheses) requires to have [SWI Prolog](http://www.swi-prolog.org/) installed on your system which is already packaged for the most common Linux distributions and also available for download at http://www.swi-prolog.org/Download.html .